heilaaks/snippy/docs/dev/SCRIBBLING.md

     CONTENT

-    1. The tool must know if specific parameters were given
+    1. The tool must know if specific parameters were given from CLI

-       The tool must be aware if specific parameters were give at all.
+       The tool must be aware if specific parameters were give at all from command line interface.
 These parameters are:

          - data
          - digest